 Automation or Not?

 Unfortunately, you can not sit back and let Google Ads do its thing.
-There is more that the PPC campaign managers have to do and more work that goes beyond the initial setup.
-One of the main starts to a PPC campaign is the bidding strategies, which could be automated or manual bidding.
+There is more for the PPC campaign managers have to do and more work that goes beyond the initial setup.
+One of the main stars of a PPC campaign is the bidding strategies, which could be automated or manual bidding.

 Which is Better?